Imitation Learning via Simultaneous Optimization of Policies and Auxiliary Trajectories: Collocation for Demonstration Encoding

 \section{Collocation for Demonstration Encoding}

-We present our approach, Collocation for Demonstration Encoding (CoDE), for imitation learning on a restricted policy class with trajectory data.
-For data efficiency, we often need a strong inductive bias in the restricted policy class, but that bias introduces prediction error.
-BC focuses on the myopic problem of action prediction, and is unaware of how those prediction errors affect the performance of the policy's rollout (it optimizes the wrong loss).
-We can make much better use of the inductive bias by ensuring the errors the policy makes are unimportant with respect to the specified trajectory imitation loss.
+BC focuses on the problem of single-step action prediction and is myopic.
+As mentioned in~\cref{sec:problem}, in some cases, the action prediction errors are inevitable due to the inconsistency between the demonstrations and the policy class, e.g. measurement noise, dynamics mismatch, and inductive bias.

-The key idea behind CoDE is that we can present the BC learner with an imitation problem more aligned with what it can easily represent under its inductive bias while ensuring this auxiliary problem still tracks the desired demonstrated trajectory well.
-In that way, BC approximation error can be significantly reduced so that its effect on trajectory deviation is (almost) linear with respect to the problem horizon (rather than exponential, as in \eqref{eq:bc_bound}).
+We present our approach, Collocation for Demonstration Encoding (CoDE), for imitation learning which provides a principled way to mitigate the inconsistency between demonstrations and the policy class.
+The key idea behind CoDE is that we can present the BC policy learner with an auxiliary imitation problem more compatible with the policy class while ensuring this auxiliary problem still tracks the desired demonstrated trajectory well.
+In that way, the rollout error can be significantly reduced so that its effect on trajectory deviation is (almost) linear with respect to the problem horizon (rather than exponential, as in \eqref{eq:bc_bound}).
 To achieve this, we take inspiration from collocation methods~\cite{Hargraves87jgcd_collocation,Hereid16icra_collocationHumanoid,Posa16icra_collocationKinematic}, which have been successfully applied to motion planning and optimal control.
-Concretely, in addition to the policy $\pi_\theta$, we also explicitly introduce a parameterized (approximate) trajectory rollout of the learned policy, called \textit{auxiliary trajectories} (thus the name collocation).
+Concretely, in addition to the policy, we also explicitly introduce parameterized trajectories which approximates the rollouts of the learned policy, which we call \textit{auxiliary trajectories}.